Nette Documentation Preview

 PHP Reflection

-Nette\Utils\Reflection is a static class with useful functions for PHP reflection.
-Its purpose is to fix flaws in native classes and to unify behavior across different versions of PHP.
+Nette\Utils\Reflection is a static class providing useful functions for PHP reflection.
+Its purpose is to address shortcomings in native reflection classes and unify behavior across different PHP versions.

 Installation: